jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 "Are you sure?"

 "You're the smartest person I know.
 And you ask better questions than anyone else."
 He opened his email, pulled up the PDF.
-"Besides, if I'm going to make a decision this big, I want you to know exactly what I'm considering."
+"Besides, if I'm gonna make a decision this big, I want you to know exactly what I'm considering."

 So we sat at the kitchen table as Saturday morning light streamed through the windows, and we read the contract that could change everything.